Luis102487/TargetSales/README.md

 > * Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
 Help determine which month of the year has the most sales and profit.

+## Customer Exploratory Data Analysis:**

-2. **Customer Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.
+Exploratory data analysis is done to answer the listed questions and aims of this project.

 1. How many unique customers does the data set have?
 2. How many unique customer types does the data set have?